-Miami Golf Courses: Top 8 Must-Play Spots for Vacation
+Miami Golf Courses: Top 8 Must-Play Spots for Vacationing Guests

-Many know Miami for its nightlife scene and beaches, but the area’s golf scene welcomes guests to experience some of the best courses in the U.S. While Florida has more golf courses than any other state, it’s no surprise Miami features golf courses on both resorts and in lesser known spots.
-Pair these courses with the city’s warm coastal climate, and there are few better places to spend a day on the greens.
-Here are our picks for the top Miami golf courses vacationers should play.
+Many know Miami for its nightlife and beaches, but the area’s golf scene welcomes guests to experience some of the best courses in the U.S. While Florida has more golf courses than any other state, it’s no surprise Miami features golf courses on both resorts and in lesser known spots.
+Pair these courses with a warm coastal climate, and there are few better places to spend a day on the greens.
+Here are the top Miami golf courses vacationers should play.

-8 Miami Golf Courses for Challenging Games, Incredible Views
+8 Miami Golf Courses for Challenging Games and Incredible Views

 Soffer Golf Course at Turnberry Isle Miami